codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_library.rst

 Providing Feedback
 ==================

+.. note:: For more choices in formatting options and available foreground and background colors, you may try the new and improved :doc:`CLI Output Library </cli/cli_output>`.

 **write()**

 Several methods are provided for you to provide feedback to your users.
 This can be as simple as a single status update